The Injection Editor

 From within Visual Studio, the assembly-level options are available on the properties tool window when an input assembly has the focus.

-From the standalone user interface, the assembly-level options are available on the Input tab.
+In the Dotfuscator Config Editor, the assembly-level options are available on the Input tab.

 Honor Injection Attributes